Saxony: Education

-The Dresden University of Technology (TU Dresden), founded in 1828, is one of Germany's oldest universities.
-With 36,066 students as of 2010, it is the largest university in Saxony and one of the ten largest universities in Germany.
+The Dresden University of Technology (TU Dresden), founded in 1828, is one of Germany's oldest universities, and one of the ten largest universities in Germany.
 It is a member of TU9, a consortium of nine leading German Institutes of Technology.

-Leipzig University is one of the oldest universities in the world and the second-oldest university (by consecutive years of existence) in Germany, founded in 1409.
-Famous alumni include Leibniz, Goethe, Ranke, Nietzsche, Wagner, Cai Yuanpei, Angela Merkel, Raila Odinga, Tycho Brahe, and nine Nobel laureates are associated with this university.
+Leipzig University, founded in 1409, is one of the oldest universities in the world, and the second-oldest university (by consecutive years of existence) in Germany.
+Famous alumni include Leibniz, Goethe, Ranke, Nietzsche, Wagner, Cai Yuanpei, Angela Merkel, Raila Odinga, and Tycho Brahe; the university is, additionally, associated with nine Nobel laureates.

 With over 11,000 students, the Chemnitz University of Technology is the third largest university in Saxony.

 Established in 1765, the Freiberg University of Mining and Technology, located in the former mining town of Freiberg, is the oldest university of mining and metallurgy in the world.

-Saxony is home to several Max Planck Institutes and research institutions of the Fraunhofer Society.

-One of the two main campuses of the German National Library is located in Leipzig.
+Saxony is home to several Max Planck Institutes and research institutions of the Fraunhofer Society, and one of the two main campuses of the German National Library is located in Leipzig.

 Culture

 Saxony is part of Central Germany as a cultural area.
-As such, throughout German history it played an important role in shaping German culture.
+As such, throughout German history it has played an important role in shaping German culture.

 Languages

 The most common patois spoken in Saxony are combined in the group of "Thuringian and Upper Saxon dialects".
 Due to the inexact use of the term "Saxon dialects" in colloquial language, the Upper Saxon attribute has been added to distinguish it from Old Saxon and Low Saxon.
-Other German dialects spoken in Saxony are the dialects of the Erzgebirge (Ore Mountains), which have been affected by Upper Saxon dialects, and the dialects of the Vogtland, which are more affected by the East Franconian languages.
+Other German dialects spoken in Saxony are the dialects of the Ore Mountains, which have been affected by Upper Saxon dialects, and the dialects of the Vogtland, which are more affected by the East Franconian languages.

 Upper Sorbian (a West Slavic language) is spoken in the parts of Upper Lusatia that are inhabited by the Sorbian minority.
 The Germans in Upper Lusatia speak distinct dialects of their own (Lusatian dialects).